Monsters Ate My Condo

-Monsters Ate My Condo is an iOS tile-matching video game developed by Adult Swim Games and released on September 15, 2011 by PikPok for $0.99.
+Monsters Ate My Condo was an iOS tile-matching video game developed by PikPok and released on September 15, 2011 by Adult Swim Games for $0.99.
 A sequel, Super Monsters Ate My Condo, was released in 2012.

 Gameplay

 The main goal of the game is to feed four unique monsters their specific color-coded floors of a condo.
 These monsters, dubbed Boat Head, Reginald Starfire, Mr. Shigoto and Lord Ferocious, are fed the floors of the condo through the player swiping the appropriately-colored floors to them in either Endless or Timed Attack mode.
 When you match three or more of the same color, you earn additional point and switch out one of the present monsters for another.
 However, it's game over if you either fail to keep the condo tower straight or feed the wrong colored-condo floor to the wrong monster too many times.

 Reception

 Monsters Ate My Condo

-The game has a Metacritic rating of 87% based on 14 critic reviews.
+The game had a Metacritic rating of 87% based on 14 critic reviews.